-For administrative services rendered to the Funds under the agreement, the Funds pay the Administrator the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
-For the fund accounting services rendered to the Funds under the Agreement, the Funds pay the Administrator the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
-The Funds also pay the Administrator for any out-of-pocket expenses.
-For the period most recent fiscal year, and the period ended June 30, 2021, the Administrator received \$394,768 and \$0, respectively, for administration and accounting services.
+For administrative services rendered to the Funds under the agreement, the Administrator receives the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
+For the fund accounting services rendered to the Funds under the Agreement, the Administrator receives the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
+The Administrator receives the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.